 Wondering why a fee appeared on your statement?
 It’s always good to understand which kind of activity will result in fees and charges being applicable.

-To avoid paying back more than you need to, we have compiled some essential information about our fees below, but if you can’t find the answer regarding a fee you’ve been charged, complete the online form below:
+To avoid paying back more than you need to, we have compiled some essential information about our fees below.

 The fees and charges may vary, depending on the card type.
 The more you know about how fees are charged, the better position you’ll be in to keep them to a minimum.